yewin-mm/employee-sample-crud-system/README.md

 </h1>

 # employee-sample-crud-system
-* This is the sample backend microservice project for Employee Management System by using spring boot and spring data jpa.
+* This is the sample backend microservice project for Employee Management System by using Spring boot + Spring data jpa + MySQL.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents